 How to Report Abuse of a Child or Vulnerable Adult

 Reporting abuse can be a frightening consideration.
-The Diocese of St. Petersburg wants to make this process as safe as possible and will proceed appropriately, respecting your need for healing.
+The Diocese of Saint Petersburg wants to make this process as safe as possible and will proceed appropriately, respecting your need for healing.
 Our Victim Assistance Coordinator will accompany you through any or all of the stages of the process.

 It is in a spirit of justice and compassion that we respond to your allegation.
 We offer a pastoral outreach to assist you in voicing your concerns.
 Most importantly, we want to help you find true healing and peace through Jesus Christ, the Good Shepherd.